Whoever Digs a Pit, or a Few Words About the Antlion

 The earliest known antlions appeared around 130 million years ago, during the early Cretaceous period [5].

-As mentioned, all Myrmeleontidae — including antlions — undergo complete metamorphosis, with a pupal stage.
-Interestingly, all larvae in this family are predatory.
-They have robust, stocky bodies with flat, well-sclerotized heads and extremely large mandibles.
-Most larvae live in sand or loose soil.
-They are not territorial, so many individuals may coexist in a small area.
-Adults or imagines are primarily crepuscular and are weak fliers compared to dragonflies.
-They feed on insects and occasionally on plant matter.
-Females lay their eggs in sand.
-In temperate climates (e.g., Europe), it is the larvae that overwinter.
+As noted earlier, all Myrmeleontidae, including antlions, undergo complete metamorphosis with a distinct pupal stage.
+Remarkably, all larvae in this family are predatory.
+They possess robust, compact bodies with flat, heavily sclerotized heads and exceptionally large mandibles.
+Most larvae inhabit sand or loose soil.
+Because they are not territorial, many individuals can coexist within a small area.
+Adults, or imagines, are mainly crepuscular and are relatively weak fliers compared with dragonflies.
+They feed primarily on insects and occasionally on plant material.
+Females deposit their eggs in sand, and in temperate regions such as Europe it is the larvae that survive the winter.

 The family contains over 2,000 species found in dry habitats worldwide, with highest diversity in arid and semi-arid regions of Asia, Africa, and Australia.
 In Europe, they are more common in the southern parts.
 In Poland, eight species have been recorded: